Nausicaä (Nausicaä of the Valley of the Wind): Development

 Another inspiration is the main character from The Lady who Loved Insects, a Japanese tale from the Heian period, one of the short stories collected in the Tsutsumi Chūnagon Monogatari.
 It tells the story of a young princess who is considered to be rather eccentric by her peers because, although of marriageable age, she prefers to spend her time outdoors studying insects, rather than grooming herself in accordance with the rules and expectations of the society of her era.
-The princess questions why other people see only the beauty of the butterfly and do not recognise the beauty and usefulness of the caterpillar from which it must grow.
+The princess questions why other people see only the beauty of the butterfly and do not recognize the beauty and usefulness of the caterpillar from which it must grow.
 Miyazaki notes that the lady would not be perceived the same way in our own time as in the Heian period.
-He wonders about her ultimate fate, which isn't explained in the surviving fragments of the incomplete texts.
+He wonders about her ultimate fate, which is not explained in the surviving fragments of the incomplete texts.
 Miyazaki has said that Evslin's Nausicaa reminds him of this princess, stating that the two characters "became fused into one and created the story".

 Miyazaki also said that Nausicaä is "governed by a kind of animism".
 Miyazaki felt that it was important to make Nausicaä female because he felt that this allowed him to create more complex villains, saying, "If we try to make an adventure story with a male lead, we have no choice but to do Indiana Jones, with a Nazi or someone else who is a villain in everyone's eyes."
 Miyazaki said of Nausicaä that "[She] is not a protagonist who defeats an opponent, but a protagonist who understands, or accepts.
 She is someone who lives in a different dimension.
 That kind of person should be female, not male."
-When asked about Nausicaä's "vision and intellect far greater than other people's," her "distinguished fighting skills," as well as her leadership, including taking "the role of legendary savior," Miyazaki said that he wanted to create a heroine who was not a "consummately normal" person, "just like you or everyone else around you."
+When asked about Nausicaä's "vision and intellect far greater than other people's", her "distinguished fighting skills", as well as her leadership, including taking "the role of legendary savior", Miyazaki said that he wanted to create a heroine who was not a "consummately normal" person, "just like you or everyone else around you".